Skip to main content

 Source

-Reconstruct the canonical query value used for indexed lookup.
+Reconstruct the property value used for indexed lookup.

-Ordinary properties expect a single query part containing Self and canonicalize that value.
-Multi-properties override this to rebuild their canonical tuple value directly from the already-sorted type-erased query parts.
+Ordinary properties expect a single query part containing Self.
+Multi-properties override this to rebuild their declared tuple value directly from already-sorted type-erased query parts.

 Source